Liyuan-Chen-1024/elf-ai/apps/api/README.md

-# Jarvis API
+# elfai API

-Django-based API for the Jarvis media management system.
+Django-based API for the elfai media management system.